openstack/ironic-specs/specs/approved/active-node-creation.rst

   invokes the state transition of ``ADOPTING``.

-* Creation of a new machine state transition of ``ADOPTING`` which is valid only in the ``MANAGEABLE`` state and allows an opertor to directly move a node to ``active`` state.
+* Creation of a new machine state transition of ``ADOPTING`` which is valid only in the ``MANAGEABLE`` state and allows an operator to directly move a node to ``active`` state.
 This transition would be dependent upon a successful interface validation.
 Failure of this transition shall move nodes to an ``ADOPTION_FAILED`` which will allow users to be able to